domx9200/FameChecker/README.md

  ```

 When giving the player the item, the function call from base Pokemon Essentials will be ``pbReceiveItem(:FAMECHECKER)``.
 If you at any point want to use the functions ``createFamousPerson`` and ``createFameInfo`` outside of this context it must be written as ``FameChecker.createFamousPerson`` or  ``FameChecker.createFameInfo``, all else being the same.

----
-## Future Updates
-I have a few things planned in the future of this project which range from improving the code quality to adding even more features.

-* [ ] Write a Python script to automate creation of famous people and their info NPCs
-* [ ] refactor the entire code base to be more easily maintainable, as it is currently very messy.
-* [ ] add a set of game maker functions to make creating fame info for the player character that can change based on the actions of the player

-If anybody has any other ideas for this tool, please suggest it in the issues tab, using the label *enchancement*